-You will be able to do any work you'd like on any Windows, Mac OS X, or Linux computer.
-You may also remotely log into the instructional machines (which you will receive an account for during the first week), though you should be able to most everything in the course by working natively on your own computer.
+You will be able to do any work you'd like on any Windows, Mac OS X, or Linux setup.
+You may also remotely log into the instructional machines (for which you should get an account during the first week), though you should be able to do most everything in the course by working natively on your own computer.
 Information for setting up your own computer is linked in Lab 1.